turingschool/curriculum/source/topics/vagrant_setup.markdown

 $ createuser vagrant
 {% endterminal %}

-Then respond "Y" to `Shall the new role be a superuser?` Then exit back to your normal user:
+Then respond "Y" to `Shall the new role be a superuser?`

+We then need to set the correct default encoding/language for Postgres databases.
+Still as the `postgres` user, do the following:

 {% terminal %}
+$ psql
+psql (9.1.12)
+Type "help" for help.

+postgres=# update pg_database set datistemplate=false where datname='template1';
+UPDATE 1
+postgres=# drop database Template1;
+DROP DATABASE
+postgres=# create database template1 with owner=postgres encoding='UTF-8'
+postgres-#   lc_collate='en_US.utf8' lc_ctype='en_US.utf8' template template0;
+CREATE DATABASE
+postgres=# update pg_database set datistemplate=true where datname='template1';
+UPDATE 1
+postgres=# \q
 $ exit
 {% endterminal %}

+Now you're back to your Vagrant user session.

 #### Verifying Install and Permissions